 • Teen country artist and songwriter Courtney Stewart caused quite a stir with the release of her new EP Where Will I Fit In and the accompanying video/single Telling You.
 The video immediately shot to the top of the Yallwire Video Charts, Only Lyrics Video Charts (Top 10), and was featured on such national and regional shows as Music Row Profiles, Pulse TV, Foxx Traxx, More Music, Capital Chaos, and many others.

 • Elevating Entertainment’s movie No Limit Kids was nominated for Best Feature Film by the Coalition for Quality Children’s Media in San Francisco.
 The film was also honored with a 2011 Silver Telly Award and is now available on Apple iTunes for rent and purchase.
 Dave Moody won the El Capitan Crystal Award as Director of the Beth Roose animated film Jimmy Paul during the Yosemite Film Festival.
-And Josh Moody graduated from Vanderbilt University in Nashville with a History/Film Studies degree and is now our V.P. of Creative Operations.
+And Josh Moody graduated from Vanderbilt University in Nashville with a History/Film Studies degree and is now heading up Creative Operations.

 • Then, there’s the screenwriters we’re working with on several projects that broke new ground in 2011.
 Rusty Whitener received two Christy Award nominations for his novel A Season Of Miracles which Elevating Entertainment will be producing as a feature film in 2012.
 Beverly Vernado was a semi-finalist in Jerry Jenkins’ Operation First Novel Contest, sponsored by Tyndale House and had her novel published.
 And recently, perhaps the “way to go” trophy or “at-a-boy” should go to actor/writer/comedian Torry Martin for his appearance in Taylor Swift’s “Office Par0dy.”
 Torry joined Marshal Younger as one of the co-writers of our Just 18 Summers screenplay that we’re developing as part of a broader literary brand with Michelle Cox.
 Stay tuned for more on this exciting new venture in 2012 and beyond.